gSchool/ada-CS-Fundamentals-Internship/07-algorithms/05-sliding-window.md

 - [Given an array of integers, find the maximum sum subarray of a given size](https://www.geeksforgeeks.org/find-maximum-minimum-sum-subarray-size-k/)
 - [Given an array of 0s and 1s, find the maximum sequence of continuous 1s that can be made by flipping at most k 0s to 1s](https://www.geeksforgeeks.org/find-zeroes-to-be-flipped-so-that-number-of-consecutive-1s-is-maximized/)
 - [Given two strings, find the shortest substring in the first string that contains all the characters in the second string](https://leetcode.com/problems/minimum-window-substring/)

+Some of these problems are very difficult!
+We expect that it will take time to work up to solving these problems independently and do not expect you to solve them as part of this lesson!

 As always, there are some edge cases that may seem like sliding window problems but have other, more optimal solutions.
 However, in general, this is a good place to start.
 We will discuss at least one edge case in further detail later on in the lesson.